Stars on the red carpet open up about the new West End musical.

 Gavin Creel received a Tony Award for his portrayal of Cornelius Hackl in Hello, Dolly!, starring alongside Bette Midler and David Hyde Pierce.
 In the West End, Creel originated the role of Elder Price in Book of Mormon, taking home the Olivier Award for Best Actor in a Musical.
 His vast theatre credits also include Thoroughly Modern Millie, Hair and La Cage Aux Folles, not forgetting starring the Broadway production of Waitress alongside Sara Bareilles.

-Lucie Jones and David Hunter, who currently play Jenna and Dr Pomatter and will continue to do so until 27 January, will return to the roles from 9 March 2020.
+Lucie Jones and David Hunter, who currently play Jenna and Dr Pomatter will return to the roles from the 23 March 2020.

 Hit musical Waitress first opened on Broadway in April 2016 and is the first Broadway musical in history to have four women in the top four creative roles.
 With a book by Jessie Nelson, a score by the seven-time Grammy Award-nominated Sara Bareilles, choreography by Lorin Latarro and direction by Diane Paulus, the musical opened in the UK earlier in 2019.

 On its Broadway opening, Waitress was nominated for four Outer Critics’ Circle Awards, including Outstanding New Broadway Musical; two Drama League Award Nominations, including Outstanding Production of a Broadway or Off-Broadway Musical; six Drama Desk Nominations, including Outstanding Musical; and four Tony Award Nominations, including Best Musical.